Music Composition for the Screen (MFA)

 Columbia’s program is unique because it is structured around scoring full-length projects.
 Instead of working on a few isolated scenes, you will deal with entire feature films, TV shows, video games, and other full-length visual media projects.
 These projects allow you to practice scoring as it is done in the real world, learn how music evolves to tell a complete

 Internships and Networking

 Professional preparation is an important aspect of the Music Composition for the Screen MFA program.
 The program’s capstone is a five-week term in Los Angeles.
-You’ll work with the program director to identify and secure an internship with an LA-based composer suited to your interests and goals.
-You’ll also participate in daily career development workshops with visiting professionals and tour the studios of leading composers.
+You'll intern with a composer in your preferred style and genre.
+During this experience, you'll also interact with industry professionals and conduct a recording session with a full professional studio orchestra, mixed by a leading scoring engineer.

 By the time you graduate, you will have developed a body of work and a professional network that will help propel you into the industry with confidence.
 You’ll take advantage of Columbia’s interdisciplinary environment and find collaborators in Chicago’s world-class music scene.
 Columbia is home to one of America's largest film and TV departments, which has produced a number of Oscar, Emmy, and Spirit Award winners.
 Through collaborations facilitated by our MFA program, you’ll have many opportunities to score student films and make lasting professional partnerships with emerging filmmakers.
 Columbia MFA composers also regularly collaborate with future video game designers in our Interactive Arts and Media Department.

 You’ll graduate with a strong portfolio of professional recordings.
 Several recording sessions in Chicago studios with professional musicians will prepare you for your thesis project, a recording session with a full live orchestra in LA, where you will record an original orchestral score.

 Listen to samples of recent work by our alumni.